opentmf/opentmf-versions/README.md

 RELEASE is a reserved word for Maven.
 It means the latest released version, snapshots not included.

+Instead of using the keyword RELEASE, it is also possible to explicitly specify a version for tmf-commons-versions to achieve predictable builds even in the future.

 And then you can depend on any com.pia.commons project without specifying a version.
 For example:

 ```xml